 Step 3: Configure the AD domain service for the RDS instance

-Click the AD Domain Services tab and click Configure AD Domain Services.
+Click the AD Domain Services tab, and then click Configure AD Domain Services.

-In the Configure AD Domain Services dialog box, configure the parameters and read and select I have read and understand the impact of AD Domain Services on the RDS Service Level Agreement.
+In the Configure AD Domain Services dialog box, set the following parameters and select I have read and understand the impact of AD Domain Services on the RDS Service Level Agreement.

 Parameter